Bob Hope Stakes

 Secretariat - there will never be another Thoroughbred by that name.

 All Thoroughbreds, regardless of their actual date of birth, are given an official birthday of January 1st to keep the age groups easily defined for race conditions.
 They must be registered with the Jockey Club within a year of their actual date of birth and must be DNA typed to prove their parentage.
 To be eligible for registration, both parents must be registered and DNA/blood typed and the foal must be the product of a live cover and not artificial insemination or embryo transfer.
+Relatively new is the requirement for all foals to be microchipped before registration.
 There are a few other rules which you can review here.

 A Thoroughbred must be named by February of its 2-year-old year or a late fee will be charged.
 Six names in order of preference are submitted by the owner and the Jockey Club will decide which they can have.
 Horse names can be changed for a fee unless it has already raced or been bred.
 Names can be up to 18 characters, including spaces and punctuation.
 All horse names must be approved by the Jockey Club and there are a lot of rules about what you can't use:

 As you can see, there are a lot of requirements to meet when selecting a horse name so it can often be a tough task coming up with six names you like to send in on your request.
 If you are careful to check the Online Names Book to make sure your choices are not currently in use or reserved, it ultimately it comes down to whether the Jockey Club likes the names you selected and they can be quite picky.